 Minimizes Urinary Tract Infections

-This figure is a measure of the percent of long-term stay patients who had UTI's.
-UTI's could be a sign of a facility with worst hygiene practices.
-Nevertheless, this statistic could be skewed for certain facilities due to varying reporting standards for UTI's.
+This figure is a measure of the percentage of long-term care residents which sustained a urinary tract infection.
+UTI's may be an indication of worse hygiene protocols.
+Nevertheless, this metric may be skewed for some nursing homes due to varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication